-Studer nt Advisor Comprehensive Exam Option : 11 courses (3 hours each) for a total of 33 hours and either a comprehensive examination or a portfolio, the contents of which are to be determined by the student.
+Studen nt Advisor Comprehensive Exam Option : 11 courses (3 hours each) for a total of 33 hours and either a comprehensive examination or a portfolio, the contents of which are to be determined by the student.
 Thesis Option : 10 courses (3 hours each) and a thesis (4 hours) for a total of 34 hours.
-ENG 499 is the course for the Master's thesis.
+ENG 499 is the course for the Master's thesis

-Course Requirement Credit Date

-Hours Completed

-ENG 401: Introduction to Graduate Studies 3

-ENG 402: Teaching Composition 3

-(Required to hold a Teaching Assistantship)

-372 Origins of Modern Literature for Young People (required) 3

-One course in critical theory (471 preferred; can substitute 384 or 482) 3

-At least 3 courses in literature for children and adolescents 1) 2) 3) 9
+Course Requirement Credit Hours Date Completed ENG 401: Introduction to Graduate Studies 3 ENG 402: Teaching Composition 3 (Required to hold a Teaching Assistantship) 372 Origins of Modern Literature for Young People (required) 3 One course in critical theory (471 preferred; can substitute 384 or 482) 3 At least 3 courses in literature for children and adolescents 1) 9 2)

-At least 4 elective courses in literature, language, composition, or approved cognate fields (up to 6 hours from fields such as Fine Arts, Psychology, Curriculum & Instruction, History, Or Sociology) 12

-1) 2) 3)